The Spin-dependent Scattering of Boosted Dark Matter: Computational Framework

+The momentum dependent coefficients generally suppress the spatial contribution of the new structure factor.
+The upper left panel shows that the spatial contribution is about one-half of the WIMP structure factor.
+However, in the backward scattering, the spatial contribution of the new structure factor can be three orders of magnitude lower than WIMP structure factor.
+The reason can be easily derived from the momentum dependent coefficients in Eqs.\eqref{eqss0}-\eqref{eqsstt}.
+For example, the longitudinal ${\mathcal L}^5_L$ in Eq.-\eqref{eqssat} are greatly suppressed when the DM mass is negligible compared to transfer momentum.
+This implies that the large angle scattering provides a much greater suppression factor than vertical eject scattering.
+As shown in the following section, the large angle scattering will become significantly important in the study of the boosted dark matter.

-In addition, we derive the structure factor for the four-fermion contact interaction.
-As a result, it is logical to disregard the momentum dependence i.e. $F_{\mathrm{DM}}=1$.
-In spin-dependent scattering, however, the matching between quarks and nucleons gives residual momentum dependence via pion exchange $b_1=m_N a_1/(m_{\pi}^2+q^2)$, which is the coupling of the nucleon matrix.
-Such an effect does not come from the light mediator exchange, but rather the finite size effect of protons and neutrons.
+In addition, the structure factors are derived form the four-fermion compact interactions.
+As a result, it is natural to disregard the momentum dependence of the DM i.e. $F_{\mathrm{DM}}=1$.
+In spin-dependent scattering, however, the matching between quarks and nucleons gives residual momentum dependence via pion exchange $b_1=m_N a_1/(m_{\pi}^2+q^2)$.
+We give a detailed calculation of the nucleon matrix elements and a detailed description of $b_1$ in Appendix C. Such an effect does not come from the light mediator exchange, but rather the finite size effect of protons and neutrons.